xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_int.md

 The Range top level menu shows as long as the selection contians only UDTs that have a core type of integer, real or Enumeration Data Type.
-The `Clear Range` menu item will show only as long as one of the selected User Data Types has an already associated Range.
+The `Clear Range` menu item will show only as long as one of the selected User Data Type has an already associated Range.
 The Range menu will not show when mixing integer or enumeration data type with real.
 This is due to the fact that a real value can be invalid for an integer value.

-The `Minumum...` and `Maximum...` menu items open an input dialog.
+The `Minimum...` and `Maximum...` menu items open an input dialog.
 This dialog assures that the input value is valid.
 In the case of integer the string value is parsed.
 If a `NumberFormatException` is thrown, a message is given indicating an invalid entry.
-In the case of a float, the value is parsed and the given float is checked for NaN and infinite exceptions.
-The same message is given for the invalid float.
+In the case of a real, the value is parsed and the given real (float) is checked to be a number (`NaN`) and infinite exceptions.
+The same message is given for the invalid real.

 5.2.2 Add range data to compare and persistence.
 Three new entries are added to `ooaofooa_hierarchy.pei.sql` to cover external attributes for the UDT class.
-An external attribute is used to display an attribute from another class under the one associated.
-In this case the Min and Max values from the Range class associated with the User Data Type.
+An external attribute is used to display an attribute from another class under the one associated, in this case the min and max values from the Range class associated with the User Data Type.
 This change allows the range values to show in compare.
-Note, like `Visibilty` these are not available in the properties view.
+Note, these are not available in the properties view.

 The `file_io.pei` and `stream.pei` data is modified to add a new child to User Data Type, Range.